AndreiFAD/SchedulerApp/README.md

 	run Excel macro

-	email send with attachment or with link
+	email send with attachment or with link and attachment if > 10 MB then file go to file.gz

+	export from Oracle Database to file with ssh tunnel connection

+	import from Oracle Database to Oracle Database with ssh tunnel connection

 	login users with AD